svallamsetti/asn-label-edi-validation/README.md

 same information, these values are compared and reported as matches or mismatches in the JSON output.

+The parser and validator emit `[DEBUG]` messages at key steps so you can trace file loading and comparison logic when troubleshooting.

 ## Notes

 Image, PDF and QR parsing requires `pdf2image`, `Pillow` and `pyzbar` to